 Optical Coherence Tomography Applications in Cardiac Electrophysiology

 The goal of the Structure Function Laboratory at Columbia University is to develop optical imaging tools to address unmet clinical needs.
 Cardiovascular disease is the leading cause of morbidity and mortality in the United States.
 Progress within the cardiovascular field towards early diagnosis, increased efficacy in therapy and understanding the underlying mechanisms of cardiovascular diseases have been aided in part by advances in medical imaging technologies.
 Optical coherence tomography (OCT) is a non-invasive imaging modality that provides depth-resolved, high-resolution images of tissue microstructure in real-time.
 OCT provides subsurface imaging of depths 1-2mm in cardiac tissue with high spatial resolution (10um) in three dimensions and high sensitivity in vivo.
 Fiber-based OCT systems can be incorporated into catheters to image internal organs.
 These features have made OCT a powerful tool for cardiovascular imaging, with major contributions to the field of coronary artery disease.
+We aim to develop high resolution systems to image the myocardium, coupled with real time tissue characterization for guidance of surgical and therapeutic procedures.
+Importantly, we have noticed common structural similarities to other organ systems, and have begun recent projects applying image processing for characterization of early breast cancer lesions and for analyzing the ultrastructure of the human cervix.

-Structure – Function of the Myocardium
+Structure – Function of the Myocardium and Cervix

 - Development of image processing algorithms to quantify myofiber orientation and correlate the orientation to action potential propagation properties